Jor66453/sgthybs/README.md

         local function updateESP()
             for _, player in pairs(Players:GetPlayers()) do
+                if player == LocalPlayer then continue end -- Skip the local player

                 local genderFolder = player:FindFirstChild("GenderData")
                 if genderFolder and genderFolder:IsA("Folder") then
                     local genderValue = genderFolder:FindFirstChildWhichIsA("StringValue")